 These trips were once-in-a-lifetime experiences and we thoroughly enjoyed them.
-But when I asked my kids what were their favorite vacations, they all said it was the roads trips we’ve taken.
+But when I asked my kids what were their favorite vacations, they all said it was the road trips we’ve taken.

-My kids said that they also enjoy this aspect of the road trips.
+My kids said that they also enjoy this aspect of our road trips.
 They like having long conversations away from the hustle and bustle of everyday life.

 I didn’t realize that they craved this type of interaction until we took our first road trip.
 We planned a 20-hour journey from Houston to Key West (Yeah, I know.
 Crazy, right?).
 To prepare for the trip I installed a DVD player in the minivan and bought several movies to keep the kids occupied.